Rwanda not safe for asylum seekers from the UK, appeal court told

 A barrister representing six men selected for deportation described the east African nation as “an authoritarian one-party state”, which “imprisons, tortures and murders those it considers its opponents” and perpetuates “police violence and legal repression”.

-In the latest stage of the legal battle over the scheme, Raza Husain KC told the Court of Appeal that there was a risk that asylum seekers would be denied proper process after being deported, and that judges previously shown “excessive deference” to promises made by the Rwandan government that were not backed up by evidence.
+In the latest stage of the legal battle over the scheme, Raza Husain KC told the Court of Appeal that there was a risk that asylum seekers would be denied proper process after being deported, and that judges previously displayed “excessive deference” to promises made by the Rwandan government that were not backed up by evidence.

 The appellants argue that the Home Office breached several legal duties in deciding that Rwanda was a safe country to receive refugees, and failed to properly investigate the outcome of a similar deal with Israel which operated from 2013 to 2018.